Search This Blog

 Judy Carroll would certainly be embarrassed to be remembered by quoting this famous praise of the highest love-she was a private woman who would never dream of using fancy words to describe her interior life.
 But even if you just spent a day with her, it was clear that her interior life, nurturing and relying on her connection with God, was part of her ordinary life, like getting out of bed.

 There were times in Judy’s life when she could not get out of bed, during her bouts with serious illness, tuberculosis, cancer, and crippling osteoporosis.
-It was then she showed us in terms of real life what Paul praises: she put up with an enormous amount of pain and suffering but she trusted God always, always looked for the best, and never looked back.
+It was then that she showed us, in real life, what Paul praises: she endured an enormous amount of pain and suffering, yet she always trusted God, always sought the best, and never looked back.

 She was our mother, Leona’s only sister, her only sibling, and was always part of our family.
 When we were growing up, we lived together.
 It almost seemed at times that we had two mothers.
-Elen said that was her experience, and she took care of Judy with the love and care of a daughter in her last days.
+Elen shared her experience, taking care of Judy with the love and care of a daughter in her last days.

 So it is from this bank of shared memories that I have chosen some stories and anecdotes that we can remember today as we pray for her, remember her with love and finally lay her to rest.

 The story in the family was that this forced interruption in the life of a young woman, in those days, reduced the possibility of finding an eligible young man.
 And it was probably the case.
-And we as kids knew her rather dashing suitor, Joe Gurbach, who would take her out every Friday night in his sports car for close to 12 years, and we also knew that there was not the marriage proposal that she expected.
+And we, as kids, knew her rather dashing suitor, Joe Gurbach, who would take her out every Friday night in his sports car for close to 12 years, and we also knew that there was no marriage proposal she expected.
 Judy must have been disappointed, but whatever regret or anger might have existed was entirely gone in her later years.
 She simply said that some opportunities had been taken from her, but that she still loved her life as it was.
-Such a bright and down to earth example of what Paul lists among love’s highest qualities: that it doesn’t want what it doesn’t have.
+Such a bright and down-to-earth example of what Paul lists among love’s highest qualities: that it doesn’t want what it doesn’t have.

-There is a picture of her dressing as a nun when she was a St Augustine’s school in the 30’s; there was also a quiet suspicion among us that she might have wanted to enter a convent at one time, but caring for her mother took priority.
+There is a picture of her dressing as a nun when she was at St Augustine’s school in the 30s; there was also a quiet suspicion among us that she might have wanted to enter a convent at one time, but caring for her mother took priority.

-And so AJ, although your ashes have already been set alongside those of your sister very near here in the Nichols cemetery, I will close with the hymn that is usually sung when the casket is taken from the church to grave:
+And so, AJ, although your ashes have already been set alongside those of your sister very near here in the Nichols cemetery, I will close with the hymn that is usually sung when the casket is taken from the church to the grave:

 May choirs of angels welcome you and lead you to the bosom of Abraham; and where Lazarus is poor no longer, may you find eternal rest.